 The signal DATA_AV is set to active when the trigger condition is satisfied.
-It is set back inactive dependent of the DATA_T selection (pulse or level).
+It is set back inactive independent of the DATA_T selection (pulse or level).

 If level mode is chosen, DATA_AV is set inactive after the first of the TL (TL = trigger level) reads (with the falling edge of READ).
 The trigger condition is checked again after TL reads.
-For single conversion mode, DATA_AV type should be programmed to active level mode.

-If pulse mode is chosen, the signal DATA_AV is a pulse with a width of one half of a CONV_CLK cycle in continuous conversion mode.
+If pulse mode is chosen, the signal DATA_AV is a pulse with a width of one half of a CONV_CLK cycle in continuous conversion mode and one half of a clock cycle of the internal oscillator in single conversion mode.
 The next DATA_AV pulse (when the trigger condition is satisfied) is sent out the earliest, when the TL values, written into the FIFO before, were read out by the processor.